csb6/adac/README.md

 ## Progress

-- The lexer is largely complete, although it is does not currently support:
+- The lexer is largely complete, although it does not currently support:
   - Based literals with points
   - Substitution of '#' with '"' within based literals